Kurt Student: World War II

-In 1943, Student ordered Major Harald Mors to plan Operation Oak (Unternehmen Eiche), the successful raid conducted by a special Fallschirmjäger unit to free Italian dictator Benito Mussolini.
+In 1943, Student ordered Major Harald Mors to plan Operation Oak, the successful raid conducted by a special unit to free Italian dictator Benito Mussolini.
 They landed with gliders and STOL aircraft on a hilltop.
 Student received the Oak Leaves to the Knight's Cross of the Iron Cross for his role in this operation.

 Student was transferred to Italy and later to France, where he was involved in the battles of Normandy in 1944.
 He was put in charge of the First Paratroop Army and took part in countering the Allied Operation Market Garden, near Arnhem.
 After a brief time at the Eastern Front in Mecklenburg in 1945, he was captured by British forces in Schleswig-Holstein in April of that same year before he could take command of Army Group Vistula.